Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

 “This makes us create an organisation “focused on press freedom and journalist safety in India” and “a legal defence fund for journalists,“ says CPJ’’s Aliya Iftikhar.

 While reporters situated in any part of the country are at a risk, journalists belonging to remote areas, away from the metropolitans are at a heightened risk.

 A minimum of three investigative journalists who were probing local corruption have been murdered since November last year.

 While the constitution guarantees freedom of expression and freedom of press to every citizen of the country, the people voicing their opinions against the government are at a major threat in the current scenario.

-With India ranked amongst the lowest among the countries where the murders of journalists are least likely to be punished something needs to change.
+With India ranked amidst the lowest among the countries where the murders of journalists are least likely to be punished, something needs to change.